ramalakshmimerugumala/C-Programs/Functions.md

 Multiplicative Digital root =0
 Multiplicative persistence =2
 ```
-##A number is called perfect if the sum of proper divisors of that number is equal to the number.
-For example 28 is a
-perfect number, since 1+2+4+7+14 =28.
+## A number is called perfect if the sum of proper divisors of that number is equal to the number.
+For example 28 is aperfect number, since 1+2+4+7+14 =28.
 Write a program to print all the perfect numbers in a given range.
 ```
 #include <stdio.h>
 int perfect(int m,int n);